Top 10 Best Sites

 I think kissing is a lost art form that can help aid the courtship process along and pace relationships more slowly so a solid foundation for a healthy commitment can naturally evolve before sex even comes into the equation.

-Sex too soon can sometimes sabotage a good thing before it’s gotten off the ground, as we’ve discussed in prior columns.
+Sex too early can sometimes sabotage a good thing before it’s gotten off the ground, or it could jumpstart that intimate connection you’re looking for.
+It depends on the couple.

 Let’s talk a little bit about some kissing tips to restore this often overlooked hot endeavor!